Common Toenail Conditions We See at Beauchamp Foot Care

 One of the most cosmetically unsightly conditions to affect our nails, a fungal infection is also one of the most difficult to get rid of.
 If you’re looking to wear open toe sandals or go barefoot during the summer, this type of problem is the last thing you need.
 There are a range of treatments either available on prescription, across the counter at your local pharmacy or provided by a clinic like Beauchamp Foot Care.

-At our Knightsbridge clinic, we’re able to offer patients the latest Lunula laser treatment that kills off the pathogens that cause the fungus and allows your nail to grow back healthily.
+At our Knightsbridge clinic, we’re able to offer patients the latest treatments that kills off the pathogens that cause the fungus and allows your nail to grow back healthily.
 We’re also able to provide an initial consultation to assess your condition and talk about the best way to treat it.

 Less unsightly but certainly painful, is an ingrown toenail.
 This can cause discomfort when you put on your shoes or walk and could lead to a build-up of fluid around the problem area.
 If left untreated, this can also cause bleeding and infection.
 There are numerous reasons why someone will develop this condition, including not cutting nails properly or wearing ill-fitting shoes.